 Anyway, this poster had a couple of sentences that included the word “triune.”
 Now, the font they used on the poster was a little hard to read.
 It was kind of a cross between cursive and fonts like the one you are reading now.
 So I wasn’t sure if the word had a “u” or a “v” in it.

-I am a wordsmith of sorts, so knowing what words mean and how to use them is kind of important, right?
+I am a wordsmith, so knowing what words mean and how to use them is kind of important, right?
 I had to admit this one didn’t ring a bell.
 Well, when the doctor walked in to start my treatment, I asked him what the word was and he thought it had something to do with threes.
 That kind of spurred something in the back of my mind.
 Still, I had to look it up on Dictionary.com:

 Triune (try-yoon) – adjective; three in one; constituting a trinity in unity, as the Godhead.